__ __ __ \ \_________\ \____________\ \___ \ _ \ _\ _ \ _\ __ \ __\ / \___/\__/\__/ \_\ \___/\__/\_\_\ Bedrock Linux

 dkms given the following constraints:

-dkmsexecutable should come from the kernel-providing stratum.
+dkmsexecutable must come from the kernel-providing stratum.

 dkmsmodule version plays nicely with the kernel version.
+(Sometimes newer kernel versions break older

-Bedrock does not enforce either of these constraints; the user must handle them manually.
+Bedrock does not enforce either of these constraints; the user must handle

 The expected user workflow is to: